 During law school Andrés clerked at the U.S. Civilian Board of Contract Appeals, the SBA, and the government contracting practice group of DLA Piper.
 Additionally, he was a legal extern on the U.S. House of Representatives Committee on Oversight and Government Reform and was a student attorney at the National Association of the Deaf.

 “The ever-changing landscape of public contract law presents unique challenges to businesses pursuing and performing government contracts.
 With continuous additions to the FAR and other regulations impacting the industry, it is pivotal that contractors have the tools to make informed decisions amid the complex web of compliance.
 I am dedicated to helping clients navigate these legal hurdles so they can focus on their bottom line and achieving their business goals.”

 On November 12th, the General Services Administration will decommission Federal Business Opportunities or FBO.
 This is a big change.
 For…

-Do businesses have a responsibility to make their websites accessible to visitors with disabilities?
-In part 1 of this article,…
+Missed part one?
+Read it here » Do businesses have a responsibility to make their websites accessible to visitors with…

-“Your website is not ADA compliant so you may be at risk to be subjected to expensive lawsuits.”
-Over the…
+Read part two here » “Your website is not ADA compliant so you may be at risk to be subjected…